 Propecia TeleHealth Consultation

-Educational page for Propecia (finasteride) with a physician consultation pathway.
-Includes safety checkpoints, instructions, and a unique FAQ.
+Educational page for Propecia (finasteride) with a clinician-guided consultation pathway.
+This version uses page-specific medical copy, safety review points, and a unique FAQ focused on male pattern hair-loss evaluation and longer-term planning.

 Patient-first education Medication safety screening Evidence-based care planning Doctor consultation link